ncoudray/DeepPATH/DeepPATH_code/README.md

 *  `--PercentTest`: percentage of images for validation (example: 15);
 *  `--PercentValid` Percentage of images for testing (example: 15).
 All the other tiles will be used for training by default.
 * `PatientID`: Number of digits used to code the patient ID (must be the first digits of the original image names)
-* `nSplit`: interger n: Split into train/test in n different ways.
+* `nSplit`: integer n: Split into train/test in n different ways.
 If split is > 0, then the data will be split in train/test only in "# split" non-overlapping ways (each way will have 100/(#split) % of test images). `PercentTest` and `PercentValid` will be ignored.
 If nSplit=0, then there will be one output split done according to `PercentValid` and `PercentTest`
 * (optional) `outFilenameStats`: if an "out_filename_Stats.txt file" is given, check if the tile exists in it an only copy the tile if its value is "true".
 * (optional) `expLabel`: Index of the label to sort on within the outFilenameStats file (if only True/False is needed, leave this option empty) - tiles will only be included if there labels is the one predicted (dominant) in the  outFilenameStats file. (should be a string, separated by commas if more than 1 label desired)
 * (optional) `threshold`: threshold above which the probability the class should be to be considered as true (if not specified, it would be considered as true if it has the max probability); (should be a string, separated by commas if more than 1 label desired)